danilobatson/portfolio/README.md

-# Danilo Batson' Portfolio
+# Danilo Batson's Portfolio

 One page portfolio site that illustrates some of the projects that Danilo has worked on.
-Along side his work is a short bio, social links, and attained technical skills.
+Here you can find a short bio, social links, past work, and attained technical skills.